and3rn3t/vac/API.md

 ```

 **Notes:**

-- Discovery may take up to 5 seconds
+- Default scan duration comes from `DISCOVERY_TIMEOUT_MS` in `.env` (defaults to 5000 ms)
-- Requires UDP broadcast support on your network
+- Override per request with the optional `timeout` or `timeoutMs` query parameter (value in milliseconds)
-- Some routers/VLANs may block broadcast traffic
+- Requires UDP broadcast support on your network and may be blocked on some routers/VLANs

 ---